Part of the information below is copied from the EU Commissions website: ec.europe.eu

 Commission Implementing Regulation (EU) No 2015/2447, laying down the rules of the REX system

-The application form may be sent the Directorate of Customs by e-mail to firstname.lastname@example.org.
+The application form may be sent to Norwegian Customs by e-mail to firstname.lastname@example.org.